CESNET/eInfra-docs/docs.it4i/general/shell-and-data-access.md

 Authentication is by [private key][1] only.

-On Linux or Mac, use an SCP or SFTP client to transfer data to Barbora:
+On Linux or Mac, use an SCP or SFTP client to transfer data to the cluster:

 ```console
 $ scp -i /path/to/id_rsa my-local-file username@cluster-name.it4i.cz:directory/file